 Our role is to provide you with an abortion in the very best of conditions, both medically and for you as an individual.
-All our services are strictly confidential.
+Protecting your confidentiality is important to us.

 We will call you by your first name in order to create a respectful and equal exchange.
 If you wish to be addressed differently, please inform the receptionist.
 You may also indicate your pronouns and we will abide by your wishes.
 We offer abortions by surgery and by medication.
 You have received this guide because you have decided on a surgical abortion or because the medical team suggested this method.